wpmhia/VisibleDx/MULTILINGUAL_README.md

 - Automated language detection from patient records
 - Multi-language clinical report generation

-The multilingual implementation ensures AutoDx can serve healthcare providers and patients worldwide while maintaining the highest standards of medical accuracy and cultural sensitivity.
+The multilingual implementation ensures VisibleDx can serve healthcare providers and patients worldwide while maintaining the highest standards of medical accuracy and cultural sensitivity.